The House at Crescent & Byron, Highland Park

 The Whiffen family moved into the house in 1910 from their previous home on McKinney Avenue.

 Whiffen had interests in a couple of different businesses but was primarily associated with NCR, the National Cash Register company.
-When Whiffen was transferred to Los Angeles by NCR, he sold the house to former Dallas mayor W. C. Connor. …For $18,000.
+When Whiffen was transferred to Los Angeles by NCR, he sold the house to former Dallas mayor W. C. Connor for $18,000 (a little under $500,000 in today’s money).

 Winship C. Connor (also widely known as “Bud” Connor) was an interesting man whose contributions to the city were extremely important in its becoming a major metropolitan area.
 Not only did he serve multiple terms as mayor of Dallas (from 1887 to 1894), but, among other accomplishments, he also built the first waterworks system, the first streetcar line, and the first electric light plant.
 In later years, he presided over several companies, including the Consolidated Electric Street Railway Co.